-Informed consent is a continuous process and consent can be withdrawn at any time.
+Informed consent is a continuous process, and consent can be withdrawn at any time.

-There is a general requirement that an individual has to be competent in order to give informed consent; where an individual is deemed to lack competency to provide informed consent, informed assent may be appropriate.
+There is a general requirement that an individual must be competent to give informed consent; where an individual is deemed to lack competency to provide informed consent, informed assent may be appropriate.

-• Informed Assent: the process by which an individual, who may not be able to legally or otherwise provide informed consent to participate in a documentation, justice or reparations process, is given the opportunity to decide to participate in the process.
+• Informed Assent: the process by which an individual, who may not be able to legally or otherwise provide informed consent to participate in a documentation, justice, or reparations process, is given the opportunity to decide to participate in the process.
 This often applies to minors.